uwebury/uwebury/README.md

 # Hi there, I'm Uwe 👋

 ## About Me
-Aspiring full-stack developer with 15+ years in performance marketing.
-Transitioning into tech to leverage my analytical and strategic skills for creating efficient, innovative solutions.
-Passionate about coding and continuous learning.
+Search Engine Advertising Manager with 15+ years in performance marketing, leveraging coding and automation to optimize workflows.
+Passionate about efficiency, innovation, and continuous learning.
+Experienced in automating performance alerts, campaign optimizations, and workflow enhancements to drive better results.

 ## Skills
 - **Full-Stack Development**: Building responsive web applications from front-end to back-end.